-The Aviation Maintenance programs offered by Spartan are certified by the Federal Aviation Administration (FAA) under the Code of Federal Regulations 14, Part 147.
+The Aviation Maintenance programs offered by the College are certified by the Federal Aviation Administration (FAA) under the Code of Federal Regulations 14, Part 147.
 The College uses Bypass Exams to measure whether a student has the required level of competency to be awarded credit for previous training.
 The cost of bypass exams can be found in the Catalog Supplement.
 Regulations establish the guidelines under which Bypass Exams may be given.
-Each Spartan campus is required to develop a Certification/Operations Manual that includes its procedure for administering Bypass Exams.
+Each Spartan College of Aeronautics and Technology campus is required to develop a Certification/Operations Manual that includes its procedure for administering Bypass Exams.
 This Certification Manual is approved by the FAA in the region in which the campus is located.
 Therefore, there are slight differences between each campus on how Bypass Exams are administrated.